 Jesus can forgive sin

 In chapter 9, Matthew again reveals Jesus as being God.
 When the paralysed man was presented to him, Jesus said to him, “Take heart, my son; your sins are forgiven” (Matt 9:2).
-The scribes were present there, and they recognised what this meant. “…some of the scribes said to themselves, ‘This man is blaspheming” (Mark adds “Who can forgive sins but God alone?”
+The scribes were present there, and they recognised what this meant. “…some of the scribes said to themselves, ‘This man is blaspheming’” (Mark adds “Who can forgive sins but God alone?”
 Mk 2:7).
 But Jesus didn’t disillusion them by denying his deity.
 On the contrary, he confirmed it by healing the paralytic.
-He said “But that you may know that the Son of Man has authority on earth to forgive sins’ – he then said to the paralytic – ‘Rise, take up your bed and go home’.
+He said “But that you may know that the Son of Man has authority on earth to forgive sins – he then said to the paralytic – ‘Rise, pick up your bed and go home’.
 And he rose went home” (Matt 9:5-6).
 And as I’ve shown below, even Jesus calling himself “the Son of Man” here is a claim to deity, especially as it is coupled with the power to forgive sins.
-And of his claim that God was his Father, the Jews reacted strenuously: “This was why the Jews sought all the more to kill him, because he not only broke the sabbath but also called God his Father, making himself equal with God” (Jn 5:18).
+And of his claim that God was his Father, the Jews reacted strenuously: “This was why the Jews were seeking all the more to kill him, because not only was he breaking the Sabbath but he was even calling God his own Father, making himself equal with God” (Jn 5:18).

 Jesus declares his deity

 During his trial before the Sanhedrin, the Jews had already decided that Jesus was to be killed, and they sought for false witnesses to speak against him but they were unsuccessful; and Jesus did not speak.
 Finally, the High Priest demanded “I adjure you by the living God, tell us if you are the Christ, the Son of God” (Matt 26:63).
 He demanded this because he knew that if Jesus admitted to it, they had him on a charge of blasphemy, a charge which carried the death penalty (Jn 5:18).